-To avoid ambiguity, particular care should be exercised when assessing claims which employ the word "in" to define a relationship between different physical entities (product, apparatus), or between entities and activities (process, use), or between different activities.
+To avoid ambiguity, particular care should be is exercised when assessing claims which employ the word "in" to define a relationship between different physical entities (product, apparatus), or between entities and activities (process, use), or between different activities.
 Examples of claims worded in this way include the following:

 In examples (i) to (iii) the emphasis is on the fully functioning sub-units (cylinder head, dial tone detector, method for controlling the arc welding current and voltage) rather than the complete unit within which the sub-unit is contained (four-stroke engine, telephone, process).
 This can make it unclear whether the protection sought is limited to the sub-unit per se, or whether the unit as a whole is to be protected.
-For the sake of clarity, claims of this kind should be directed either to "a unit with (or comprising) a sub-unit" (e.g. "four-stroke engine with a cylinder head"), or to the sub-unit per se, specifying its purpose (for example, "cylinder head for a four-stroke engine").
+For the sake of clarity, claims of this kind must should be directed either to "a unit with (or comprising) a sub-unit" (e.g. "four-stroke engine with a cylinder head"), or to the sub-unit per se, specifying its purpose (for example, "cylinder head for a four-stroke engine").
 The latter course may be followed only at the applicant's express wish and only if there is a basis for it in the application as filed, in accordance with Art.
 123(2).